Complementary Events

 Key Terms

-Complement Complementary Events Mutually Exclusive Exhaustive Sample Space Probability Rule ¬A (Not A)
+Complement Complementary Events Mutually Exclusive Exhaustive Sample Space Probability Rule A' (Not A)

-Previous: Mutually Exclusive Events Next: Applications
+Previous: Mutually Exclusive Events Next: Probability Identities